 Criminology and criminal justice both deal with criminals and law enforcement.
-That is almost where they’re similarities end.
+That is almost where their similarities end.
 Criminal justice deals with all aspects of a crime from the time the crime is committed right up until the criminal is found guilty and sent to prison.
 Criminal justice covers all areas of the American justice system.

-Criminology deals not so much with the actual crime but rather on why it happened.
+Criminology deals not so much with the actual crime but rather with why it happened.
 What made the criminal do what he or she did?
 Criminology is very similar to sociology in that it focuses on researching criminal’s minds to learn what makes them commit crimes and how to prevent them in the future.
 Criminal justice just deals with what to do after the crime is committed.

 Criminal Justice Job Outlook